-- NB it is worth having a coronal of both hips so that one can compare distribution of red marrow
+- it is worth having a coronal of both hips so that one can compare the distribution of red marrow

 - T2: high signal, often heterogeneous, may be striking

-Typically, skeletal scintigraphy demonstrates markedly increased homogeneous uptake in the femoral head; a finding which is seen well before osteopenia is seen on plain films.
+Typically, bone scintigraphy demonstrates markedly increased homogeneous uptake in the femoral head; a finding which is seen well before osteopenia is seen on plain films.
 Bone scintigraphy is not the modality of choice for the evaluation of these patients.